Guest post by Gina of GinaMPoirier.com

 Making good food was part of our dating relationship.
 I baked him blueberry muffins and banana bread because as a college student that was about all I could afford!
 But hey, it worked!

-When I make him the food he likes, that communicates to him that I am thinking about him and putting in extra time and effort just for him.
+When I make him the food he likes, I’m speaking his love language, and that communicates to him that I am thinking about him and putting in extra time and effort just for him.
 I really don’t like making eggplant parmesan, but because he likes it, I’ll go for it!

 2. Get a Babysitter and Plan a Date